Why Correcting Your Exams is the Key to Better Grades

 Read the comments and suggestions from the professor and T.A.

 This is not quite the case.
-These comments have been added to aid efforts and guide you to improving weaknesses.
+These comments have been added to aid efforts and guide you in improving your weaknesses.
 When you receive your assignment back, go through and read these comments.
 As you’re doing this, also be sure to read the whole question and answer they were added to.

 Make adjustments based on their recommendations.